 The requirements analyst owns the What.
 Use cases and entity model.
 No technology.
 Validated by domain experts.

 The software architect owns the Harness.
 Skills, MCP servers, guidelines.
 This is now a hands-on role.
 An architect who only draws diagrams is not enough.
 An architect in AIUP writes skills, configures MCP servers, and maintains guidelines.
+In Harness Engineering terms, the architect is the harness engineer.

 The software engineer works mostly in the How, but in a different way than before.
 Instead of writing every line by hand, the developer drives the AI through the Harness, reviews the result, and refines either the code or the Harness when something does not fit.

 The test engineer sits across all three layers.
 Tests are derived from use cases (the What), run against the implementation (the How), and use the testing skills and MCP tools the architect provides (the Harness).
+This is where behavioural verification happens.
+It is also the layer that the OpenAI version of Harness Engineering leaves open.

 Closing Thought